xXLAOKOONXx/lichess_analyzer/README.md

 In order to use the lichess API, you need a token.

 You can generate your own one on [https://lichess.org/account/oauth/token](https://lichess.org/account/oauth/token).
+The token does not need any write access, the default token configuration is enough.

 You can enter your token in [api_token.txt](./lichess_analyzer/notebook/api_token.txt) so that is less likely to be shared involuntarily.